muntasimulhaque/muntasimulhaque.github.io/_posts/2025-08-09-thick-titlebar-office-applications.md

 "Microsoft.Office.UXPlatform.RibbonTouchOptimization"="false"
 ```

-After saving the file, double click on it and it would change the relevant registry and will give you back the sane regular titlebar.
+After saving the file, double click on it.
+This would change the relevant registry and will give you back the sane regular titlebar.

 Hope this works for you.